Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/synth_and_analysis.md

        * If memory accesses are on different branches, then these accesses would be consider mutually exclusive (and therefore no conflict can occur).
       * If however, the memory accesses are on the same branch, then loop II violations can occur because of multiple memory accesses in the same sequential portion of the code.

+## Run the C Synthesis

-6. To run synthesis, simply click the **C Synthesis** toolbar button.
+1. To run synthesis, simply click the **C Synthesis** toolbar button.
 The synthesis command runs, and writes a transcript in the Console view.
 Examine the transcript to see what steps the tool takes during synthesis.
 The following list describes some of the steps listed:
    * Project and solution initialization loads source and constraints files, and configures the active solution for synthesis.
    * Start compilation reads source files into memory.
    * Interface detection and setup reviews and generates port and block interfaces for the function.